Environmental Studies

 Alana Rader.
 Assistant professor of environmental science.
 Geography.
 PhD 2022 Rutgers University.
 MSc 2017, BSc 2014 University of Victoria.

 Karen Russell.
 Adjunct Legal Faculty.
 Environmental law and policy.
 BA 1985 University of Washington.
-JD 1990 Lewis and Clark Law School.
+JD 1990 Lewis & Clark Law School.

 Elizabeth B. Safran.
-Associate professor of geological science, director of the Environmental Studies Program, coordinator of the Earth System Science Program.
-Geomorphology.
+Associate professor of geological science.
+Geomorphology, disaster preparedness.
 PhD 1998 University of California at Santa Barbara.
 MSc 1993 University of Washington.
 BA 1989 Harvard University.

 Courses